-Welcome to the next post in my 7-part series: Genetic Testing for ADHD Medications — Part 4.
-This post’s question: What’s the best ADHD medication?
-The answer: The medication that works best for the individual.
+Welcome to the next post in my 7-part series: Genetic Testing for Choosing ADHD Medications.
+In this series, we address this question: What’s the best ADHD medication?
+Simple answer: The medication that works best for the individual.

 Don’t you hate that?
 Are there any easy answers when it comes to ADHD?
-If you’ve found some, drop me a note below because I’d love to hear them.
+If you’ve found some, drop me a note below.
+I’d love to know.

 But, yes, genetic testing for ADHD medications can provide some useful information.
-Specifically, you can learn more about how your genes affect how you respond to medications—and how medications respond to you!
+Specifically, you can learn more about how your genes affect your medication response—and how medications respond to you!
 This gets technical.
 We’ll take it bit-by-bit.
 If I can understand it, you can, too!

 My scientist husband (“Dr. Goat”) and I pooled our neurons to bring you this series.
 The goal: more accurate information for the layperson (and medical professionals) with little background in molecular biology or genetics.

 Our collaboration required much tedious editing and back-and-forth.
-My twofold goal with all my books and blog posts: accuracy and clarity.
+My twofold goal with all my books and blog posts: accuracy, clarity, and practical application.

 By the way: Ten years ago, no one could have imagined Dr. Goat and me working together so harmoniously on a project.
 Instead, picture miscommunications galore, chronic conflict, tempers raising the roof, and few epithets tossed around before we both said, “I give up!
 You’re impossible!”